Walled Garden Advertising: 4 Ways Publishers are Building Their Own

 What are walled gardens?

-A walled garden is a system where tech platforms have total control over your content, media, and applications.
+A walled garden is a system where tech platforms control your content, media, and applications.

 With this control, third-party applications and content, such as your audience data, are restricted from being accessed and monetized.

-As a publisher who is making use of walled gardens, you get massive audience reach, monetization benefits, and traffic boosting opportunities.
+As a publisher who uses walled gardens, you gain massive audience reach, monetization benefits, and traffic-boosting opportunities.

 A majority of major walled gardens are Facebook, Twitter, Snapchat who built their initial ad technology offering in-house to meet their own needs.